-How Do I Qualify for Student Aid as an Eligible Noncitizen?
+How Do I Qualify for Financial Aid as an Eligible Noncitizen?

-To be eligible for federal student assistance, you have to be either a citizen or an eligible noncitizen.
+To be eligible for federal student financial aid, you have to be either a citizen or an eligible noncitizen.

-To qualify as an eligible noncitizen, you must be a:
+To qualify as an eligible noncitizen, you must be:

 The following types of documents do not qualify you as an eligible noncitizen, so if you only have these, you do not meet the criteria for federal student aid.